timsanty/omdb_with_database/README.md

 **Add a movies detail feature.**
 When your users click on a title it should take them to a page with details just for that movie.

-This will involve creating a new route, and a new view page.
+1. Add a new route for your details link to go to
-*Hint: it will also involve passing some params, and searching for a movie by it's id*
+2. Add some code in here that will look up a movie by it's id
+3. Add a view page to display your movie details